 First layer: sautéed onion, vegan crumbles or crumbled veggie burger, and frozen green beans and corn.

-Second layer: Fresh mushrooms, nondairy milk, and vegan cheese, all thickened up and creamy.
+Second layer: Fresh mushrooms, plant-based milk, and vegan cheese, all thickened up and creamy.

 Veganizing hotdish casserole

-To transform it, we obviously first need to replace the meat with some kind of vegan ground.
-Appropriately, Senator Amy’s version is replaced with the namesake Amy’s® Organic California Veggie Burger, crumbled up, in my version.
-But you can use whatever kind of vegan crumble product or vegan burger you prefer.
+To transform hotdish, we obviously first need to replace the meat with some kind of vegan ground.
+Senator Amy’s version can replaced with crumbled Impossible® Beyond® burgers.
+Or, you can use whatever kind of vegan crumble product or vegan burger you prefer — 8 to 10 ounces worth.

 I kept the traditional frozen green beans and corn, as they work quite well.
 For the cream of mushroom layer, I made my own creamy mushroom concoction, which is quite easy, and has a fraction of the sodium.
 Into this I add a modest amount of vegan cheese, which is optional, but adds to the overall yum factor.